-With Questrom’s Social Impact Part-Time MBA program (formerly the Public & Nonprofit MBA), you’ll study at the vital juncture where business fundamentals meet opportunities to create social value.
+With Questrom’s Social Impact Full-Time MBA program, you will study at the vital juncture where business fundamentals meet opportunities to create social value.

-Whether you aspire to work at a nonprofit organization, a for-profit company, or in government, Questrom’s Social Impact MBA program gives you the chance to learn and apply rigorous business skills in the service of positive social change.
+Whether you aspire to work in sustainable finance, responsible business, or nonprofit and public management, Questrom's Social Impact MBA program gives you the opportunity to gain crucial business skills that allow you to create positive social change.

-The Social Impact MBA program will connect you with best-in-class nonprofits and social-purpose businesses through consulting projects, board service, case competitions, guest speakers, and classroom activities.
-Studying in Boston puts you at the center of the action, enabling you to engage directly with experts and leaders in the social sector—both in and out of the classroom.
+Inside and outside of the classroom, the Social Impact MBA program will connect you with best-in-class nonprofit and for-profit organizations through global field seminars, consulting projects, case competitions, guest speakers, and classroom activities.
+What’s more, studying in Boston puts you at the center of the action, enabling you to engage directly with academic experts and industry leaders in the social impact sector.

-You can enroll in the Social Impact MBA as a part-time student and can complete the program on any of the 3 PEMBA tracks.
+You can enroll in the Social Impact MBA as a part-time student and can complete the program on either of the two PEMBA tracks.

 Part-Time Social Impact MBA Program Requirements